The disabled property

 The conditional disabled property

 If the manual mode for the proxy is not selected, then the manual family shall be disabled.
-On the other hand, if the manual proxy’s configuration mode is selected, then we need to activate the manual family.
+On the other hand, if the manual proxy’s configuration mode is selected, then we need to activate (enable) the manual family.

 And we understand that this activation/deactivation of the manual family depends on the value of the proxy_mode variable.